canonical/snapcraft/HACKING.md

 We'd love the help!

-- Submit merge requests against lp:snapcraft
+- Submit pull requests against [snapcraft](https://github.com/ubuntu-core/snapcraft/pulls)
 - Our mailing list is snappy-devel@lists.ubuntu.com
 - We can also be found on the #snappy IRC channel on Freenode